CtrlK

 Workflow Clarity

 The manuscript development workflow (Stages 1-4) provides a clear sequence, and the two-stage writing process is well-articulated.
-However, there are no validation checkpoints or feedback loops—no steps like 'verify citations are valid before proceeding' or 'check reporting guideline compliance before finalizing.'
-For a skill involving complex multi-step document production, the absence of explicit verification steps is a gap.
+However, there are no validation checkpoints or feedback loops—no steps like 'verify citations are valid,' 'run a checklist against reporting guidelines,' or 'validate LaTeX compilation succeeds before proceeding.'
+For a skill involving complex multi-step document production, this is a significant gap.

 2 / 3